pauldotknopf/vroomjs-core/README.md

 # VroomJs [![NuGet](https://img.shields.io/nuget/v/VroomJs.svg?maxAge=2592000)](https://www.nuget.org/packages/VroomJs/)

-This is a version of VroomJs that can on on the new .NET Core runtime.
+This is a version of VroomJs that can run on on the new .NET Core runtime.

 ## Examples